damned/dogviz/README.md

 ![generated graph from examples/dogfood.rb](/examples/dogviz-generated.jpg "Generated diagram")

-Use the simple DSL to build your domain graph of things which can be in containers, which in turn can be nested.
+Use the simple DSL to build your domain graph of *things* which can be in *containers*, which in turn can be nested.

-Things can point to other things.
+*Things* can point to other *things*.

+You can **rollup** *containers* before rendering so that a single **DOG** can be used to render simplified views.

-Because this is ruby you can use known refactorings for DOG construction: extract methods, push into classes etc.
+Because this is ruby you can use known refactorings for **DOG** construction: extract methods, push into classes etc.

 No external DSL rubbish here! ;)